How to Become a Famous Author

 ― Andy Weir

 Notice I haven’t said anything about self-publishing on Amazon, which you can do for free.
-I strongly advice you not to publish your novel on Amazon until after you have been discovered locally, when you have received significant adoration of those whom you know, and of those whom they know.
+However, I strongly advise you not to publish your novel on Amazon until after you have been discovered locally, when you have received significant adoration from those whom you know, and from those whom they know.

-If you publish on Amazon too early, then you'll receive negative comments, which are extremely difficult to remove.
+If you publish on Amazon too early, you'll receive negative comments that are extremely difficult to remove.
 These comments will discourage other readers from purchasing your work.

 It won’t do you any good to publish on Amazon if your novel sits there and languishes.
 Furthermore, Amazon publishes the original date you submitted your book.
-It won’t look good to potential buyers if it has sat there for three years and ranks #945,284 in the Kindle Store.
+It won’t look good to potential buyers if it has sat there for nine years and ranks 945284th in the Kindle Store.